ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

          // leave resize to adios2
          //engine.Get(variable, data);

-         // "data contents" must be ready
          // "data pointer" must be the same as in Get engine.EndStep();
+         // "data contents" are now ready
          //engine.PerformPuts();
          //engine.Close();